seanpm2001/AI2001/OldVersions/README/English/2/101-200/README.txt

 **This version was made by:** [`@seanpm2001`](https://github.com/seanpm2001/)

 > **Note** _Continuing normally for a fifth day, although a recent break caused the consecutive day counter some confusion.
-Switched from source code to linguistic datasets yesterdyy, Consecutive days: 5 or 7_
+Switched from source code to linguistic datasets yesterday, Consecutive days: 5 or 7_

 > Changes: